ethereum/execution-specs/prague/eip7692_eof_v1/tracker.md

 - [ ] JUMPF into function with fewer outputs than current one (ethereum/tests: src/EOFTestsFiller/efStack/jumpf_to_returning_Copier.json)
 - [ ] Extra items on stack are allowed for JUMPF to returning function (ethereum/tests: src/EOFTestsFiller/efStack/jumpf_to_returning_Copier.json)
 - [ ] JUMPF to returning in a variable stack segment is not allowed (ethereum/tests: src/EOFTestsFiller/efStack/jumpf_to_returning_variable_stack_Copier.json)
+- [ ] Invalid JUMPF in a non-returning function

 #### Stack overflow